How To Reset Root Password on Debian 11

 The system will prompt you to add a new password two times.

-To change the password of some other user than root, we have to mention the username of the same.
+To change the password of a user other than root, we have to mention the username of the same.
 The syntax is like the following command:

 passwd username